Published: 21st February 2022, last edit: 10th March 2025

 Department II, Head of Student Services

-The aim of RMU studies is to look beyond one's own course of study, to broaden one's own subject horizon or to take an interest-driven look at other courses of study or modules which, from TU Darmstadt's point of view, do not exist here.
-The so-called "RMU studies" can be taken on a semester basis and for individual modules, and it is possible to participate in the courses offered by the respective universities in a very low-threshold manner, without additional fees.
+The aim of RMU studies is to look beyond one's own course of study, to broaden one's own subject horizon or to take an interest-based look at other courses of study or modules that do not exist here at TU Darmstadt.
+The so-called “RMU study programme” can be taken on a semester-by-semester basis and for individual modules, and it is possible to participate in the courses offered by the respective universities at a very low threshold and without additional fees.

 Simply studying at three universities – how does it work?

-If you are worried that additional exams might be too much for you, don't panic: “You don't have to take the exam.
+If you're worried that additional exams might be too much for you, don't panic: “You don't have to take the exam.
 You decide for yourself whether you want to take the exams.
-However, there are no so-called 'participation certificates,'” Dr. Reinecke adds: “The exam is the only proof of participation.”
-Therefore, it is important that you coordinate events at other universities, especially if you want to have the credit points recognized, for example, as part of your elective modules, with the beforehand.
+However, there are no so-called 'Sitzscheine',” says Ms. Reinecke: ”The exam is the only proof of participation.”
+It is therefore important that you coordinate courses at other universities, especially if you would like to have the credit points recognized as part of your compulsory elective modules, for example, with the beforehand.
 The recognition of exams is regulated by each university itself. study office

 Maria,